mohanvive/siddhi-guides/alerts-static-threshold/README.md

         curl -v -X POST -d '{ "event": { "apiName": "order-mgt-v1", "version": "1.0.0", "tier": "silver", "user":"mohan", "userEmail":"mohan@wso2.com"}}' "http://localhost:8006/apiRequestStream" -H "Content-Type:application/json"

-6. We can see the output log in the console as shown below.
+6. You can see the output log in the console as shown below.
 You could see there is an alert log printed as shown in the below image.

      ![console_output_vm](images/console-output-vm.png "Console output")